 Tha buill, san àbhaist, air a’ bhòrd bho 18 mìosan gu 4 bliadhna is a’ faighinn £226.75 san là ’son trì là sa mhìos.
 Tha na buill uile a’ frithealadh Comataidh Planaidh an CNPA.

 Peter Argyle has been a Councillor since May 1999 and is Ward Councillor for Aboyne, Upper Deeside and Donside.
 He previously served on the CNPA Board from March 2003 until September 2004 and was reappointed in March 2009.
 He became Convener of the Board in September 2015, (superseded by Xander McDade in September 2018).
 He is a Director of Mid Deeside Limited.
 Nominated by Aberdeenshire Council and approved by the Minister.

 Geva Blackett has lived in Braemar for almost thirty years.
-She is directly elected to the Board and also serving her second term representing the 800sq mile Aboyne, Upper Deeside and Donside Ward which includes both the Lecht and Glenshee ski centres.
+She is directly elected to the Board and also serving her second term representing the 800sq mile Aboyne, Upper Deeside and Donside Ward in Aberdeenshire Council which includes both the Lecht and Glenshee ski centres.
 Geva does not sit on the CNPA Board as a councillor.
 Low-cost housing– particularly for local, young people – is high on Geva’s agenda as is tourism and the economy.
 She is passionate about the wildlife & countryside that provide the economic, cultural and social backdrop to the lives of those who live and work in the Park and believes strongly that community capacity building is key to the Park’s sustainable future